gaussfff/bohdan-sokolovskyi/README.md

 ### Hi there 👋
 My name is Bohdan Sokolovskyi.
+You may know me as `gauss`.
-- 🌱 I’m currently learning Java, JavaScript, Common Lisp
+- 🌱 I’m currently learning Java, JavaScript, Common Lisp, C/C++, Lua and ASM x86-64
 - 💬 I am translator and backend developer
 - 📫 How to reach me:
   * email: sokol.chemist@gmail.com